The Opencast project uses the Crowdin Localization Management Platform for translating Opencast into a variety of languages.

 Please perform the following steps to get the tool running on your local host:

-- Add the following line to your local Crowdin configuration file (
+- Add the following line to the Crowdin configuration file found in the Opencast code repository just after

 api_key: <secret key>